Filming Feek’s Vision: Legendary stock contractor’s story documented in movie

 Feek’s family still produces horses from his original broncs; they have about 65 to 85 at his ranch in Ekalaka, Mont.

 “His dad and his mom migrated from New York; their names were Earl and Bessie.
 They homesteaded in Carter County and had six boys.
 Feek Tooke was the one that fell in love with horses,” Toby said.
 “He quit school after eighth grade, and started Tooke Brothers Rodeo.
 Then Feek took it and ran with it.
 My honest opinion with (great) grandpa is that he didn’t think it would be as big as it is or important as it was.”

 BUCKING HORSE SALE

 Feek Tooke is also the brains behind the Miles City Bucking Horse Sale, which is in its 68th year.
 He told Bill Linderman about the vision, but didn’t have the time himself to make it come to fruition.

-"I knew there was something special, and I wanted to get grandpa into the Pro Rodeo Hall of Fame," Toby said.
-"It's been quite the ride the last 10 years of being recognized.
+“I knew there was something special, and I wanted to get (great) grandpa into the Pro Rodeo Hall of Fame,” Toby said.
+“It’s been quite the ride the last 10 years of being recognized.
 Harry was a huge part of that too.
-I tried to get (great) grandpa in numerous years, but it didn't happen until Harry Vold and Clem McSpadden worked on it."
+I tried to get (great) grandpa in numerous years, but it didn’t happen until Harry Vold and Clem McSpadden worked on it.”

 Toby’s dream came true for his great grandpa in 2008, and for one of their stallions, Gray Wolf, in 2016.